ncjones/ec2-find/README.md

     $  ec2-find --Role gateway

-Find all instances with an "aws:cloudformation:stack-id" tag of any value:
+Find all instances with an "aws:cloudformation:stack-name" tag of any value:

-    $  ec2-find --aws:cloudformation:stack-id
+    $  ec2-find --aws:cloudformation:stack-name

 Find instances with a "Role" tag containing "gateway" and "Env" tag containing "prod":